What is scleroderma?

 Who treats scleroderma?

-- Dermatologists, who treat skin problems.
+- Gastroenterologists, who treat digestive problems.

-- Pulmonologists, who treat lung problems.
+- Pulmonologists, who treat lung disease and problems.

 Living with scleroderma